artmg/lubuild/help/configure/write-Distro-to-flash.md

 sudo echo

 # udisks2 is probably installed by default on ubuntu
-sudo apt-get install -y udisks2 mtools
+sudo apt install -y udisks2 mtools
 # avoid the error "not a multiple of sectors"
 echo mtools_skip_check=1 > ~/.mtoolsrc